MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 ## Configure permissions for Device Guard signing

 To use Device Guard signing in the Microsoft Store for Business or Microsoft Store for Education, you need the **Device Guard signer** role.
 This is the least privilege role that has the ability to sign.
 Other roles such as **Global Administrator** and **Billing account owner** can also sign.

+ > [!NOTE]
+ > Device Guard Signer role is used when you are signing as an app.
+Global Administrator and Billing Account Owner is used when you sign as a logged in person.
+This is configured in Store for Business management page.

 To confirm or reassign roles: